Florida Security Breach Exposes 250,000 Consumer's Social Security Numbers

 property tax fraud, & outstanding arrest warrants all of which

-require your social security number
+require your social security number, you would be highly

 warned to also get an immediate scan of your PIP.